anandundavia/manage-users/README.md

 // Holds the current connection to repository let db = null;

-// WARNING: System might behave unexpectedly if the confis from `repositorySchemaBuilder`
+// WARNING: System might behave unexpectedly if the configs from `repositorySchemaBuilder`
 // and this file do not match
 // For example, if you are setting `.setCollectionName('my_users') `
 // Then, you should use the same collection in this file as well